pachyderm/pachyderm/doc/docs/master/concepts/advanced-concepts/globalID.md

 a `pachctl put file images@master -i images.txt` in the images repo of the open cv example.

-The following diagram illustrate the commitset and its various components:
+The following diagram illustrates the commitset and its various components:
     ![commitset_after_putfile](../images/commitset_after_putfile.png)